N Cm To N M

 The Relationship Between Centimeters and Meters

 The key to converting centimeters to meters lies in understanding their relationship.
-There are 100 centimeters in 1 meter.
+On top of that, there are 100 centimeters in 1 meter.
 This is a crucial conversion factor that will be used in all our calculations.
-We can express this relationship in two ways:

 • 1 m = 100 cm